 “I went on to start working in the restaurant business, convinced that I was never going to be the best in the world at anything.
 I’d already become a father at that point.
 So my priority had shifted to making money.”

 The answer is always inside you

-Having taught himself how to brew and roast coffee, Yasuo opened a coffee stand in 2016 and a roastery in 2019.
+Having taught himself how to brew and roast coffee, Ishii opened a coffee stand in 2016 and a roastery in 2019.
 As someone who sought to reach a higher level as a barista, it was only a matter of time before he developed an interest in roasting.

-“I have started to think lately that I may have come as far as I can on my own.
-People like Olympic gold medalists who are the best in the world have strong teams supporting what they do, whether that’s in physical, mental, or even dietary ways.
-That’s why I’ve started to be more flexible when it comes to incorporating other people’s opinions and advice, and I feel like that’s turned into real results.”
+“I’ve started to think lately that I may have come as far as I can on my own.
+People who are best in the world at what they do, like Olympic gold medalists, all have strong teams behind them who support their physical and mental strength and diets.
+That’s why I’ve started to listen to other people’s opinions and advice more flexibly.
+I feel this attitude has borne some fruit.”

 Living a burdened life

 Since Ishii went independent in 2010 when he was 28, he had expanded his operations to run seven restaurants, all in different genres, such as a Spanish bar, a casual French eatery and an American diner in addition to LEAVES COFFEE.